Wizards finally get back on the court, fall to Spurs in San Antonio

 The other, fellow all-star guard Russell Westbrook, had missed even more time than the rest of his teammates.
 The point guard returned from a left quadriceps injury he suffered in training camp to play for the first time since Jan.
 8 with only rookie Cassius Winston to back him up.
 Backup point guard Raul Neto was out with a groin strain.

-Westbrook, who played just 25 minutes by design, looked like he could have used more time to heal.
+Westbrook, who played just 25 minutes by design, looked as if he could have used more time to heal.
 The guard had eight rebounds and six assists but scored just nine points on 3-for-11 shooting from the field, ceding scoring duties to Beal, guard Justin Robinson and newcomer Alex Len, the eighth-year center out of Maryland whom the team signed Saturday.

 “He’s healthy, but he’s not 100 percent basketball-wise,” Brooks said of Westbrook.
 “If you haven’t played in a while, it takes a while.
 You can’t just turn the switch on.”